sachin2smart/first-ang-project/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Index.html configuration

+The configuration for index.html will be found at the the below location

+	/first-ang-project/node_modules/@angular/cli/blueprints/ng/files/angular-cli.json

+Check
+	"index": "index.html",

+We can route the request from that location to other as required.